 - 1. Develop agendas and Board packets and attend GGA Board meetings and brief the Board on all relevant issues; - 2.
-Prepare and present a proposed budget to the Board and control approved budget; - 3.
-Implement and manage contracts and agreements approved by the Board; and
+Prepare and present a proposed budget to the Board and control approval of the budget,

-4. Perform other such additional duties as assigned by the Board.
+- 3. Implement and manage contracts and agreements approved by the Board and - 4.
+Perform other such additional duties as assigned by the Board.